CommonGateway/CustomerNotificationsBundle/README.md

 `getObjectDataConfig` must always have the properties:

-* `source` reference of the source to call.
+* `source` Reference of the source to call.
-* `sourceProperties` properties to use from source response.
+* `sourceProperties` Properties to use from source response.
 * & one of:
-  * `notificationProperty` get url from the notification to call on a source.
+  * `notificationProperty` Get url from the notification to call on a source.
-  * `sourceEndpoint` define a specific endpoint to call on a source.
+  * `sourceEndpoint` Define a specific endpoint to call on a source.
-  * `forParentProperties` in case of recursion add the sourceProperty name here, that has an url in the value, so that can be used to call another (or the same) source.
+  * `forParentProperties` In case of recursion add the sourceProperty name here, that has an url in the value, so that can be used to call another (or the same) source.

 But `getObjectDataConfig` can also have the property:

-* `sourceQuery` query to use to call the source.
+* `sourceQuery` Query to use to call the source.

 #### hoofdObjectSource